Jess Dilday is PlayPlay.

 Club DJ and Producer

-Jess is also a music scholar and activist interested in local music scenes, dance floor dynamics, queer theory, and media studies, and was recently editor-in-chief for the International Association for the Study of Popular Music website (iaspm-us.net).
-Jess has presented at past conferences on topics such as José Muñoz’s disidentification and queer rap, 90’s musical nostalgia, queerness within New Orleans bounce music, and media framing of protestor actions and emotions at the 2012 DNC/RNC.
-Currently, Jess is teaching the Art and Culture of the DJ through the Department of Music at UNC-Chapel Hill.
+Formerly the editor-in-chief for the International Association for the Study of Popular Music website (iaspm-us.net), Jess has presented at past conferences on topics such as José Muñoz’s disidentification and queer rap, 90’s musical nostalgia, queerness within New Orleans bounce music, and media framing of protestor actions and emotions at the 2012 DNC/RNC.

 Jess can be reached at email@example.com.